I investigate language and curiosity, using methods from experimental and computational linguistics.

 - Why are disjunctions like “it’s a lion or a mammal” are a bit weird?
 (Aiming to get this manuscript published at some point.)

-- I am supervising excellent BA and MA students writing theses about questions, intonation (focus, rising declaratives), discourse structure, framing and moral judgments.
+- I am supervising excellent PhDs on turn taking, quantity expressiona and legal tech, and BA and MA students writing theses about questions, intonation (focus, rising declaratives), discourse structure, framing, and moral judgments.

 Teaching